projectsbyif/data-permissions-catalogue/_patterns/multi-factor-using-an-object.md

 category: Authenticate

 advantages:
-  - access requires possession of a unique object
+  - Access requires possession of a unique object
-  - object is harder to forge
+  - Object is harder to forge
-  - alternative to [passwords](/patterns/secret-answer) that can be guessed or stolen.
+  - Alternative to [passwords](/patterns/secret-answer) that can be guessed or stolen.

 limitations:
-  - object can be lost or damaged
+  - Object can be lost or damaged
-  - access requires someone to have the object on them

 examples:
   - title: YubiKey